pactflow/terraform-provider-pact/docs/resources/user.md

 ## Outputs

-* `uuid` - (string) The unique ID in Pactflow for this user.
+* `uuid` - (string) The unique ID in PactFlow for this user.

 ## Lifecycle

-* `Create`: On an initial create, a user will be invited to Pactflow, and added to the local Pactflow account.
-If a user is not already in any Pactflow organisation, they will receive an email with a temporary token for them to reset their credentials.
+* `Create`: On an initial create, a user will be invited to PactFlow, and added to the local PactFlow account.
+If a user is not already in any PactFlow organisation, they will receive an email with a temporary token for them to reset their credentials.
 * `Update`: Changes to the user will be applied as expected.
-* `Delete`: Users will not be removed in the system, they will simply be disabled (Users are global in the Pactflow platform)
+* `Delete`: Users will not be removed in the system, they will simply be disabled (Users are global in the PactFlow platform)

 ## Importing